jasongrimes/fretboardfoundation/_chapters/999-back/030-author.md

 disable_toc: true
 ---

-Jason Grimes has been playing guitar off and on for over 30 years.
+Jason Grimes has been playing guitar for over 30 years.
 He's self-taught and likes to do things his own way.
 He enjoys improvising, studying, and analyzing things from multiple perspectives.